 In most of the Igenomix tests, the Test Requisition Form and the Informed Consent are combined within the same document.
 In those cases, you can find the signature boxes for both the Physician and the patient at the end of the combined form.
-For PGT family tests (PGT-A, PGT-SR and PGT-M) and some other tests the signature box for patients can be found at the end of the informed consent form.
+For PGT family tests (PGT-A,PGT-SR,PGT-M and Baby gender) and some other tests the signature box for patients can be found at the end of the informed consent form.